0xAX/linux-insides/Theory/linux-theory-2.md

 * Size of a program header table entry;
 * and other fields...

-You can find the `elf64_hdr` structure which presents ELF64 header in the linux kernel source code:
+You can find the `elf64_hdr` structure which presents ELF64 header in the Linux kernel source code:

 ```C
 typedef struct elf64_hdr {